For School District 19 (SD 19) superintendent Mike Hooker, a healthy breakfast is one of the cornerstones of academic success.

 Last week, SD 19 expanded its free breakfast program to run five days a week.

-Hooker said that survey results SD 19 has collected show that as kids age they are less likely to have a healthy and nutritious start to their day.
-In fact a 2017 survey of RSS students showed that 44 per cent of grade 10 students reported they ate breakfast less than four times a week.
+In fact a 2017 survey of RSS students revealed that 44 per cent of Grade 10 students reported they ate breakfast less than four times a week.

 Hooker said that was one of the motivations for expanding what has traditionally been a volunteer run and grassroots program.